mozilla/picl-desktop-client/README.md

 PICL Desktop Client
 ===================

 This is the desktop Firefox client for PiCL (Profile in the CLoud).
 This add-on will sync passwords, tabs, and bookmarks with the [picl-server](https://github.com/mozilla/picl-server), encrypted with keys provided by the [picl-keyserver](https://github.com/mozilla/picl-keyserver).
+(Note: encryption is currently not being done.)

 Running and testing the PICL Desktop Client requires the [Jetpack SDK](https://addons.mozilla.org/en-US/developers/docs/sdk/latest/).
 Installation instructions are [here](https://addons.mozilla.org/en-US/developers/docs/sdk/latest/dev-guide/tutorials/installation.html).
 Testing and running the add-on depends heavily on [cfx](https://addons.mozilla.org/en-US/developers/docs/sdk/latest/dev-guide/cfx-tool.html), a command line tool included with the SDK.